ajaykarwal/ajaykarwal-v6/README.md

-# Personal portfolio of Ajay Karwal
+# ajaykarwal.com - v6

-This site is the personal portfolio of Ajay Karwal.
+This is an archive of my personal website.

-See it in action at https://ajaykarwal.com
+See it in action at https://ajaykarwal.github.io/ajaykarwal-v6/

+The current live version is at https://ajaykarwal.com/